INTMSNCF/pg_partman/README.md

 A background worker (BGW) process is included to automatically run partition maintenance without the need of an external scheduler (cron, etc) in most cases.

-Bug reports & feature requests can be directed to the Issues section on Github - https://github.com/pgpartman/pg_partman/issues

-For questions, comments, or if you're just not sure where to post, please use the Discussions section on Github.
-Feel free to post here no matter how minor you may feel your issue or question may be - https://github.com/pgpartman/pg_partman/discussions
+All bug reports, feature requests and general questions can be directed to the Issues section on Github.
+Please feel free to post here no matter how minor you may feel your issue or question may be. - https://github.com/pgpartman/pg_partman/issues

 If you're looking for a partitioning system that handles any range type beyond just time & serial, the new native partitioning features in PostgreSQL 10+ are likely the best method for the foreseeable future.
 If this is something critical to your environment, start planning your upgrades now!